ezzabuzaid/Testing-Workshop/slides.md

 Code Coverage Formula = (Number of lines of code executed by a testing algorithm / Total number of lines of the code source) \* 100.

-Code Coverage aim is to answer the following question: <b>Does the project have enough tests?</b>
+Code Coverage's aim is to answer the following question: <b>Does the project have enough tests?</b>

 ---